LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 Properties are expressed using predicates.
-The QuickCheck test dialects and predicates take as argument the mode template for a property, generate random values for each input argument based on the type information, and check each output argument (specified using either the `-` or the `--` instantiation modes) for the expected types.
+The QuickCheck test dialects and predicates take as argument the mode template for a property, generate random values for each input argument based on the type information, and check each output argument.

 The mode template syntax is the same used in the `info/2` predicate directives.
+Only output arguments specified using either `-` or `--` instantiation modes are currently checked.
+If there are `?` instantiation modes in your template, you can always split the tests for those arguments using two templates with `-` and `+` instantiation modes for each of the `?` arguments.

 An optional argument, `n/1`, allows the specification of the number of random tests that will be generated and run.
 The user can define new types to use in the property mode templates to use with its QuickCheck tests by defining clauses for the `arbitrary` library category multifile predicates.

 Note that is possible to complement the random tests performed by QuickCheck by defining a surrogate predicate that calls the predicate being tested and